-Employment expert Gareth Flynn, Managing Director of The Career Conversation, believes, “Onboarding is an opportunity to engage soon to be and new hires via media rich content, quizzes, information about the business, their team etc. We are moving into a world where participant experience is a key market differentiator and key pillar of a companies’ employment brand."
+Employment expert Gareth Flynn, Managing Director of The Career Conversation, believes, “Onboarding is an opportunity to engage soon to be and new hires via media-rich content, quizzes, information about the business, their team, etc. We are moving into a world where participant experience is a key market differentiator and a key pillar of a companies’ employment brand."

 4. Build internal brand

 When it comes to knowledge of your brand, chances are your new hire may not know much more than what the company offers or produces.
 They’re unlikely to know your overarching vision, what values you stand for and what sets you apart from competitors.

 Instilling this into new hires early is essential, both for them to both know what’s expected and to properly feel integrated into the wider company.

 The natural first step is to emblazon your internal branding across channels like your intranet.
 But use internal comms to do the heavy-lifting when it comes to promotion.
 Corporate screensavers and similar passive tools are highly effective at reminding staff and reinforcing the brand.
 Messaging is seen so repeatedly that learning is virtually subliminal!

 5. Encourage contributions